-The stream realignment and buttress placement would disturb approximately 11 acres, including 3 acres of land excavated to create a new stream channel and 3 acres of the old stream channel.
-The 11-acre area consists of a strip of forested land along Cane Creek between Ash Pond 4 to the west and the coal yard runoff pond to the east.
+The stream realignment and buttress placement would disturb approximately 18 acres, including 3 acres of land excavated to create a new stream channel and 2.6 acres of the old stream channel.
+The 18-acre area includes Cane Creek and a strip of forested land along the creek between Ash Pond 4 to the west and the coal yard runoff pond to the east.
+TVA would clear 15.4 acres of vegetation within this 18-acre area in order to conduct construction activities.
 In addition, a 7-acre laydown area would also be established to the west of Ash Pond 4 in a previously disturbed clearing.
-A total of 18 acres would be disturbed under the proposal.
+A total of 25 acres would be disturbed under the proposal.
 As the project is implemented, the extent of disturbance may differ from these acreage estimates to a minor extent.